w3c/AB-public/Vision/README.md

 and takes into active consideration feedback from the general public.

-As the W3C leads the Web forward, our mission is to recognize and embody fundamental values and principles into the architecture of the web.
+As W3C leads the Web forward,
+our mission is to recognize and embody fundamental values and principles into the architecture of the web.
 We must become more principled in our execution of the vision of the Web.